U.S. ISM Manufacturing Index (December 2024)

 - Commodities & Industry

-The ISM manufacturing index steps back in October
+The ISM manufacturing index gains again in December

-- Last month's contraction in prices appears to have been temporary, with the index signaling rising prices for the ninth time since the start of the year (54.8).
+- Price gains accelerated last month (52.5), as the price index reported rising prices for the eleventh time since the start of the year.

 Key Implications